This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - A doctor used excessive force with forceps while delivering a baby.

-If a lawyer believes you have a case for malpractice, they can then work with medical experts and investigators to build the evidence.
-They will file a lawsuit on behalf of you and your child and use their experience and expertise to go up against hospitals, insurers, and big legal teams.
+They can navigate the complicated West Virginia medical malpractice lawsuit process.
+Filing on behalf of you and your child, they will use their experience and expertise to go up against hospitals, insurers, and big legal teams.

 How to Find the Right Charleston Lawyer

-Look in the local area for a firm or lawyer specializing specifically in medical malpractice cases.
-They should also have experience working on birth injury cases.
 Although Charleston isn’t a huge city, you should be able to find malpractice experts in the area.
 These cases are complicated, so don’t settle for a lawyer without the relevant experience.

 You can use the offer of a free consultation to interview lawyers.
-They’ll review your case, and you can ask any questions you have.
+They’ll review your case, and you can ask any questions.
 This should give you enough information to hire the right lawyer for your family.
-They should have proven wins and experience, resources to be able to take your case, and contingency payment plans.

-When Charleston Cerebral Palsy Lawyers Win for Local Families
+Charleston, WV Cerebral Palsy Lawyers Win for Local Families

 Every case is different but wins for local families illustrate the possibilities for others.
 In 2021, a jury awarded Aubrie Hysell and her parents $10.8 million against Raleigh General Hospital and the federal government.

-Aubrie was born at the Buckley hospital just outside of Charleston in 2010.
-Staff had to resuscitate her after birth, and several minutes later as admitted to the hospital nursery.
-Aubrie failed to meet developmental milestones as she grew older, but doctors continued to tell her parents there was nothing wrong.
+Aubrie was born at the Buckley Hospital just outside of Charleston in 2010.
+Staff had to resuscitate her after birth, and several minutes later, she was admitted to the hospital nursery.

 Eventually, an MRI showed brain damage that Aubrie likely suffered due to a lack of oxygen at birth.
-The Hysell’s lawyers proved that the hospital staff failed to provide adequate care for Aubrie at birth, and later, resulting in cerebral palsy and disabilities.[1]
+The Hysell’s lawyers proved that the hospital staff failed to provide adequate care for Aubrie at birth and later, resulting in cerebral palsy and disabilities.[1]

 Cerebral Palsy Medical Care and Resources in Charleston